noahgibbs/madscience_octopress/source/index.markdown

 ## But...
 How?

-Ruby Mad Science is an opinionated Ruby and Rails deployment class.
+Ruby Mad Science is an opinionated application deployment class.
+It goes from "only on my machine" to "on the Internet and anybody can use it."

 You get:

 <ul>
   <li>Tools that install <b>everything you need</b> locally.
 Just <b>one</b> download.</li>
   <li>A full development environment set up for you.</li>
-  <li>A sample app deployed to a virtual machine, then to production.</li>
+  <li>Your application deployed to a virtual machine, then to production.</li>
   <li>Simple instructions to drop your own app in, even if it needs custom libraries.
 Or servers.</li>
   <li>Solid, simple monitoring for your app</li>
+  <li>A pain-free initial process, then troubleshooting and customization when you want.</li>
 </ul>

 You'll get the "I NEED IT DEPLOYED NOW" fast instructions with minimal theory, <b>plus</b> a